wallarm/product-documentation/docs/latest/installation/connectors/istio.md

     `config.connector.http_inspector.real_ip_header` specifies the header to extract the client's real IP address when traffic passes through proxies or load balancers.

-### Step 2: Configure Envoy to mirror traffic to the Wallarm node
+### 2: Configure Envoy to mirror traffic to the Wallarm node

 1. Contact [support@wallarm.com](mailto:support@wallarm.com) to obtain the Wallarm Lua plugin code for Istio.
 The filenames provided by the support team are used in the following steps.
 1. Apply the Envoy filter and cluster configuration to mirror traffic to the Wallarm node using Lua scripts: